COVID 19 Mitigation for Graduate Students

 - Once the application is reviewed, the department will notify students of the outcome.

 All graduate students in a Master’s (professional or research-stream) or PhD program, enrolled in an Arts & Science administered (Tri-campus) program in the winter 2020 or summer 2020 session are eligible.
+As of January 2021, eligibility has been expanded to include students who started their graduate program in September 2020.
 This includes graduate students affiliated with any of the UTM, UTSC, and St. George campuses in an A&S administered program.
 Students are eligible, whether they are domestic or international, and whether they are in a funded cohort or not.

 Lower value requests for say, $200, can be approved quickly.
 Higher value requests, say of $500 or more, may take longer.
 Given the available funds and potential student need, bursaries more than $1,000 will be limited.